alukach/alukach.github.io/content/posts/message-processing-with-pydantic.md

 Now that we have our messages categorized, it's likely that you'll want to process each message according to its type.
 We could write a long `if isinstance(msg, TypeA): ... elif isinstance(msg, TypeB): ...`, but that's no fun.
 Instead, we can reach for Python's `functools` module, which has a convenient [`singledispatch` decorator](https://docs.python.org/3/library/functools.html#functools.singledispatch).

-For those of us who aren't function programming wizards (ie myself), here are some helpful definitions from [Python's glossary](https://docs.python.org/3/glossary.html):
+For those of us who aren't function programming wizards (e.g. myself), here are some helpful definitions from [Python's glossary](https://docs.python.org/3/glossary.html):

 <blockquote>
 <dl>